 In the meantime, however, Saanich school children were free to go into downtown Victoria.
 Pierre and Yvonne Malon went to the moving picture houses, the public library, watched the Santa Claus Parade and visited Toyland at Spencer’s Department Store, where Santa was disappointed because he was unable to shake hands with all the boys and girls who had come to see him.

 A second wave of the “flu” soon hit the Victoria area, this time affecting children.
 By Sunday December 15 1918, all the Malon family “had colds, so did not go to church.”
 On December 18 1918 Yvonne was not well and her mother “went down town to get powders for her.”
 Yvonne was “still pretty feverish” the next day and the doctor came to see her.
 Yvonne got better but on January 2 1919, Mrs. Malon wrote in her diary: “Doctor came to see Pierre who was not at all well.
 Temp very high.”
 The next day Pierre was “about the same, still pretty seedy.”
 On January 4 1919, the doctor came to see Pierre and changed his medicine.
 Mrs. Malon and Yvonne went downtown to get it.
 Pierre was soon up and about, but now his mother got ill.
 Mrs. Malon’s diary reads: “Wednesday January 8 1919 to Monday January 13 1919 – I stayed in bed with the Flu.”

-But a note of caution — children who had been ill may not have been back to one hundred per cent health.
-This is a pertinent comment from City of Victoria School Inspector Edward Paul.
+A final word on school re-opening.
+Children who had been ill may not have been back to one hundred per cent health.
+Here is a comment from City of Victoria School Inspector Edward Paul.
 This would also apply to Saanich: “While the actual loss of time of Victoria Schools – practically 2 ½ months – the health of many of the pupils was seriously affected by their previous illness and considerable time elapsed after their return to school before they were able to throw their normal energy into their work.”
 (Forty-Eighth Annual Report of the Public Schools of British Columbia)